18593 views

 Booking online for night openings is mandatory.
 Also, you have to exit from the galleries 20-30 minutes before the closing time

 Breakfast at the Museums is available with a guided tour or audio guide.
 The reservation includes an American buffet breakfast, the Museums, and the Sistine Chapel entrance.
-Notably, tickets can be reserved up to 60 days prior to the date of the intended visit.
+Notably, tickets can be reserved up to 60 days before the intended visit date.
 You can enter the Museums at 7.15 am, before the official opening time, and enjoy breakfast.
 The full price is 68 euros, while the reduced price is 59 euros.
 Identity cards of all participants are needed for the purchase online and before the entrance.

-Official pontifical residence located in Castel Gandolfo, 24 kilometers southeast of Rome.
+The official pontifical residence is located in Castel Gandolfo, 24 kilometers southeast of Rome.
 It provides multi-lingual tours to the botanical garden and architectural gems that belong to the Vatican.

-Main Entrance is located on the street Viale Vaticano.
+The Main Entrance is located on the street Viale Vaticano.
 A good landmark is the Caffè Vaticano located on adress Viale Vaticano, 100.
 Attention, in no case do not order in this cafe.
-Read the reviews on google maps first.
+Read the reviews on Google Maps first.
 Use this cafe only as a landmark for entering museums – it is opposite across the road.

-There are different entrances to the Vatican Museums and St. Peter’s Basilica.
-Plan your root in advance.
+There are different entrances to the Vatican Museums and St. Peter’s Basilica, so plan your visit in advance.
 St. Peter’s Basilica is not included in the Vatican Museums’ ticket; it is a church.
 However, there is no fee to go inside.
-It is closed on Wednesday mornings during the Papal Audience and reopens around 12-1 pm on that day.
-If you are on a group tour, there is a privileged passage directly from the Sistine Chapel to the basilica.
+It is closed on Wednesday mornings during the Papal Audience and reopens around 12-1 p.m. on that day.
+If you are on a group tour, there is a privileged passage directly from the Sistine Chapel to the Basilica.

-The dress code for visiting the Vatican is the same that spreads to visiting any church in Italy.
-Both males and females have to cover their knees and shoulders.
-Moreover, it is better to wear long pants and long sleeve shirts.
-It is mandatory to follow the dress code of the museums.
+The dress code for visiting the Vatican is the same as that for visiting any church in Italy.
+Both males and females must cover their knees and shoulders.
+Moreover, it is better to wear long pants and long-sleeve shirts.
+Following the dress code of the museums is mandatory.

 In the 15th century in the Vatican, the famous Sistine Chapel (Cappella Sistina) was built.
 Architect Giovannino de Dolci created a modest church decorated from the inside by the greatest masters of Renaissance painting: Sandro Botticelli, Domenico Ghirlandaio, Cosimo Rosselli, and Pietro Perugino.
 A gem of the chapel became a fresco by Michelangelo di Lodovico – “The Last Judgment.”